-2005: Shirley Chisholm, the first African American congresswoman and presidential candidate, passes away.
+1 2005: Shirley Chisholm, the first African American congresswoman and presidential candidate, passes away.
 2 1973: Roe v.
 Wade establishes a woman's legal right to abortion in the US.
-1964: Martin Luther King, Jr., appears on the cover of Time magazine as its "Man of the Year."
-1991: The UN Security Council votes unanimously to condemn Israel's treatment of the Palestinians in the occupied 4 territories.
+3 1964: Martin Luther King, Jr., appears on the cover of Time magazine as its "Man of the Year."
+4 1991: The UN Security Council votes unanimously to condemn Israel's treatment of the Palestinians in the occupied 4 territories.
 5 1981: Civil rights activist Andrew Young becomes the mayor of Atlanta, GA.
-2006: Edgar Ray Killen is arrested for the 1964 murders of three civil rights workers in Mississippi.
-1979: Vietnamese troops take the city of Phnom Penh in Cambodia, which begins the end of the Khmer Rouge's 7 reign of terror.
-8 World Literacy Day 1918: US President Wilson first states his public support of the federal woman suffrage amendment.
-2006: The US Supreme Court rules that the protection of the Americans with Disabilities Act extends to people in 10 a state prison and protects inmates from discrimination on the basis of disability.
-1965: A boycott by both black and white professional football players ends after the American Football League 11 agrees to move the All-Star game from New Orleans to Houston.
-1951: The UN Convention on the Prevention and Punishment of the Crime of Genocide enters into force.
-12 1966: Robert C. Weaver becomes the first black US Cabinet member when President Johnson appoints him 13 Secretary of Housing and Urban Development.
-2000: A UN tribunal sentences five Bosnian Croats to up to 25 years in prison for massacring of over 100 Muslims 14 in a Bosnian village in 1991.
-1929: Martin Luther King, Jr., is born.
-15 16 National Religious Freedom Day 1945: Swedish diplomat Raoul Wallenberg, who saved tens of thousands of Jews during World War II, disappears 17 in Hungary while in Soviet custody.
-2013: In a settlement with a university in Massachusetts, the US Justice Department says that severe food allergies 18 can be considered disabilities under federal law.
-2009: Stanislav Markelov, a human rights lawyer critical of Russia's actions in Chechnya, is shot and killed in broad 19 2009: Barack Obama, the first African American US president, is sworn in using a Bible that belonged to Dr. Martin 20 Luther King, Jr. National Day of Hope and Resolve
+6 2006: Edgar Ray Killen is arrested for the 1964 murders of three civil rights workers in Mississippi.
+7 1979: Vietnamese troops take the city of Phnom Penh in Cambodia, which begins the end of the Khmer Rouge's ' reign of terror.
+8 World Literacy Day 9 1918: US President Wilson first states his public support of the federal woman suffrage amendment.
+10 2006: The US Supreme Court rules that the protection of the Americans with Disabilities Act extends to people in 10 a state prison and protects inmates from discrimination on the basis of disability.
+11 1965: A boycott by both black and white professional football players ends after the American Football League 11 agrees to move the All-Star game from New Orleans to Houston.
+12 1951: The UN Convention on the Prevention and Punishment of the Crime of Genocide enters into force.
+13 1966: Robert C. Weaver becomes the first black US Cabinet member when President Johnson appoints him 15 Secretary of Housing and Urban Development.
+14 2000: A UN tribunal sentences five Bosnian Croats to up to 25 years in prison for massacring of over 100 Muslims 14 in a Bosnian village in 1991.
+15 1929: Martin Luther King, Jr., is born.
+16 National Religious Freedom Day 17 1945: Swedish diplomat Raoul Wallenberg, who saved tens of thousands of Jews during World War II, disappears 17 in Hungary while in Soviet custody.
+18 2013: In a settlement with a university in Massachusetts, the US Justice Department says that severe food allergies 10 can be considered disabilities under federal law.
+19 2009: Stanislav Markelov, a human rights lawyer critical of Russia's actions in Chechnya, is shot and killed in broad 15 daylight.
+20 2009: Barack Obama, the first African American US president, is sworn in using a Bible that belonged to Dr. Martin 20 Luther King, Jr. 21 National Day of Hope and Resolve